charlesmack34/myRetail/README.md

 Before starting the service we need to first create the data store we're going to use within the service to store the prices for each product.

- - Execute the scripts below on a Postgres server (In the order listed; scripts located main/resources/db):
+ - Execute the scripts below on a Postgres server, port 5436 (In the order listed; scripts located main/resources/db):
     1) CREATE_PRODUCT_PRICE.sql
     2) INSERT_PRODUCT_PRICE.sql